Hungry for Change Summit 2017

 2000 Buchtel Blvd.

 Nearly 1 in 8 Coloradans and Americans are not always sure when or where they will get their next meal.
 To combat such statistics, Hunger Free Colorado unites nonprofit organizations, educators, faith community leaders, government representatives, foundation and corporate leadership, and community members for a full day of cross-sector learning each year.

-This year, we’ll be covering pressing topics, such as racial injustice in the anti-hunger fight, the link between health and hunger, strategies for helping immigrant communities, food pantry best practices, and the State Plan to End Hunger.
+This year, we’ll be covering topics, such as racial justice in the anti-hunger fight, local advocacy resources, data-driven messaging, and the State Plan to End Hunger.